 For production environments, PHP-FPM is recommended because it runs PHP in a separate process pool with independent memory management, timeout settings, and the ability to run different PHP versions per virtual host.
 In contrast, use mod_php only for development or low-traffic sites where simplicity matters more than resource efficiency.

-The mod_php approach embeds PHP directly into Apache worker processes, making it the simplest option for development environments.
-To install PHP as an Apache module:
+The mod_php approach embeds PHP directly into Apache worker processes, making it the simplest option for development environments or small internal sites.
+Install Apache, the default PHP metapackage, and the matching Apache PHP module:

 This command installs the PHP interpreter and the Apache module that loads PHP into each worker process.
 After installation, restart Apache to activate the module: